peardeck/peardeck-uikit/docs/TOOLS.md

 ### [Husky](https://github.com/typicode/husky)

 "Git hooks made easy".
-Husky automatically creates git hooks so that we can do things like make sure linting and [prettier](#Prettier) are run automatically when doing a `git commit`.
+Husky automatically creates git hooks so that we can do things like make sure linting and [prettier](#Prettier) are run automatically when doing a `git commit`, as well as ensuring commit messages are correctly formatted (via commitlint)

 Normally, git hooks must be manually installed after cloning a repo, and can often be platform-specific.
 Husky takes care of these problems automatically.